CelliesProjects/aquacontrol32/.github/ISSUE_TEMPLATE/don-t-forget-to-give-this-issue-a-good-name--just-problem-or-doesn-t-work-is-no-good-name-.md

 ---
-name: issue report
+name: Don't forget to give this issue a good name!
+Just Problem or Doesn't work is no good name.
-about: Create a full report to make the issue more clear.
+about: Create a report to help make the issue more clear.
-title: "[Describe your issue in one line.]"
+title: "[ISSUE REPORT]"
 labels: ''
 assignees: CelliesProjects